datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 You can use the RStudio platform just like you would on your home computer.

-<strong>The markdown file contains the instuctions to answer the multiple choice question below.<strong>
+The markdown file contains the instuctions to answer the multiple choice question below.

 Q2.
 What command would you use to extract just the counts of girls born?